el-hult/adventofcode2016/README.md

-WORK IN PROGESS:
-- Day 01-24 done
-- Day    25 to be done

 For solving the AoC2016 advent calendar. http://adventofcode.com/2016

 Project structure inspired by (Tomash Aschan)[https://github.com/tomasaschan/advent-of-code-2018].

 # Instructions

-In 2025, I installed Stack using GHCUp https://www.haskell.org/ghcup/, so that HLS support worked nicer in my IDE (through GHCUp).
+Running this in 2025, I installed Stack using GHCUp https://www.haskell.org/ghcup/, since that worked well.
-I also udated the stackage resolver so it uses a newer version of GHC that I actually could download and install on MacOS.

 ## Code structure and running solvers

 One package per day called `dayXX`.
 Each package has their own executables, tests etc. Run with `stack run dayXX` or `stack test dayXX`.

-In development, you might want `stack build dayXX util --test --fast --file-watch --exec "dayXX"` instead.

-There is also a package `util` exposing the module `Util`.
+There is also a package `util` for reused code.

 # Developing aid